Python Notes: Compiling + Caching

 if __name__ == "__main__":

-- however, this work-around will force "name2.py" to be cache-checked and/or compiled-to-cache
+- however, this work-around will force "name2.py" (the previous script) to be cache-checked and/or compiled-to-cache

 # title : /var/www/cgi-bin/name1